Liquidation vs bankruptcy: what’s the difference?

-Many directors that we speak to get confused and ask ‘is insolvency the same as bankruptcy?’
-This is generally because people think that to liquidate a company, it must be because there’s no money left.
-This is not actually always the case.
+Many directors we speak to get confused and ask, ‘Is insolvency the same as bankruptcy?’
+This is generally because people think that liquidating a company must be done because there’s no money left.
+This is not always the case.

 What is bankruptcy?

-Bankruptcy is a personal procedure, whereby an individual is unable to pay their debts.
+Bankruptcy is a personal procedure in which an individual is unable to pay their debts.
 This would lead to them filing for bankruptcy.
 Alternatively, an individual may be forced into bankruptcy by someone they owe money to.
+These are more likely to be personal debts owed rather than company debts unless a personal guarantee has been signed.

 What is a liquidation?

-A liquidation is very different to bankruptcy.
-This is because it only affects a company rather than an individual.
-A liquidation is an insolvency procedure.
 In the same way as bankruptcy, if a company can no longer afford to pay their debts, they may choose or be forced to enter a liquidation and company closure procedure.
+Seeking early advice is crucial if you are worried that you may need to enter a formal insolvency procedure.

 There are a few forms of liquidation that you may wish to consider: